danurbanowicz/eleventy-netlify-boilerplate/README.md

 * Uses Liquid and/or Nunjucks templates for layout
 * 100% Javascript framework free
 * Optional pipeline for minified inline JS
-* A snazzy Continuous Deployment workflow
+* Continuous Deployment workflow via Netlify

 ## Want to try it out now?